PortMidi/portmidi/scorealign/trunk/README.txt

 scorealign -- a program for audio-to-audio and audio-to-midi alignment

-Last updated May 7, 2008 by RBD
+Last updated July 3, 2008 by RBD

 Contributors include:
              Ning Hu